llnl/benchpark/docs/developer-docs/benchpark-developer-docs.rst

 * ``ramble.yaml``:

-  * Defines problems and experiments to run
+  * Defines experiment variables, which ramble uses to set up experiments.
   * Contains required modifiers and packages to be installed

-3. Setup Workspace
+3. Setup Benchpark Workspace
 ------------------

 **Command:**